Funding Line 2

 Piloting Renewable Energy: After the installation of a solar system, the project trains members of the Chicoco cohort and the community in technical skills for maintaining and managing the renewable energy system.

-2. Over 15 waterfront community profiles including community histories and maps of community boundaries, structures, and infrastructure are completed
+- 44 waterfront community profiles including community histories and maps of community boundaries, structures, and infrastructure were created

-3. A pilot renewable energy system installed, and 15 persons got trained in performing maintenance in the renewable energy system
+- A pilot renewable energy system was installed, and 11 people were trained in performing maintenance in the renewable energy system